spnda/fastgltf/docs/overview.rst

 Performance
 ===========

-In this chapter, I'll show some graphs on how fastgltf compares to the two most used glTF libraries, cgltf and tinygltf.
+In this chapter, I'll show some graphs on how **fastgltf** compares to the two most used glTF libraries, cgltf and tinygltf.
 I've disabled loading of images and buffers to only compare the JSON parsing and deserialization of the glTF data.
 The values and the graphs themselves can be found in `this spreadsheet <https://docs.google.com/spreadsheets/d/1ocdHGoty-rF0N46ZlAlswzcPHVRsqG_tncy8paD3iMY/edit?usp=sharing>`_.
-These numbers were benchmarked using Catch2's benchmark tool on a Ryzen 5800X (with AVX2) with 32GB of RAM using Clang 17, as Clang showed a significant performance improvement over MSVC in every test.
+These numbers were benchmarked using Catch2's benchmark tool on a Ryzen 5800X (with AVX2) with 32GB of RAM using Clang, as Clang showed a significant performance improvement over MSVC in every test.

 First, I compared the performance with embedded buffers that are encoded with base64.
-This uses the `2CylinderEngine asset <https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/2CylinderEngine>`_ which contains a 1.7MB embedded buffer. fastgltf includes an optimised base64 decoding algorithm that can take advantage of AVX2, SSE4, and ARM Neon.
+This uses the `2CylinderEngine asset <https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/2CylinderEngine>`_ which contains a 1.7MB embedded buffer.
+**fastgltf** includes an optimised base64 decoding algorithm that can take advantage of AVX2, SSE4, and ARM Neon.
-With this asset, fastgltf is **24.56 times faster** than tinygltf using RapidJSON and **7.4 times faster** than cgltf.
+With this asset, **fastgltf** is **24.56 times faster** than tinygltf using RapidJSON and **7.4 times faster** than cgltf.

 .. raw:: html